stacktrace-nso/nonskating.club/content/guides/jam-timer.md

 JRDA conduct rules are considerably stricter than WFTDA.
 Review [JRDA Rules](https://www.juniorrollerderby.org/rules) section J4.3.1-2 for a description of conduct violations you might observe.

 All profanity merits a Misconduct penalty in JRDA games, even if non-directed.
 See [JRDA Casebook JC4.3.1.B](https://www.juniorrollerderby.org/rules) and [JRDA Code of Conduct 5.8](https://www.juniorrollerderby.org/rules).

 ### Final 30 Seconds of the Period

-There are special rules for what happens if a jam ends with less than 30 seconds remaining on the Period Clock.
-In this situation, the Period Clock will expire before the jam-starting whistle.
+There are special rules for what happens if a jam ends with 30 seconds or fewer remaining on the Period Clock.
+In this situation, the Period Clock will reach zero before play would begin.
 A jam should not start in this situation ([Rules 1.1](https://rules.wftda.com/01_params.html#timing)), _unless_ a Time Out or Official Review is called.

 If a Team Time Out or Official Review is called before the expiration of the Period Clock, you’ll start a new jam following that stoppage of play like any other.
 The period clock will resume at the jam-starting whistle.